At Nest, we take your privacy seriously.

 How does Nest use the information it collects?

-With whom does Nest share my information?
+In what circumstances does Nest share my information?

 If you select an outside party for the purchase, installation, or service of your Nest device and share your personal information, we cannot control the collection, storage or sharing of information collected by that party.
 For example, if you bought your thermostat from a retailer, they may collect personal information as part of the transaction.
 Or the party that installed the device may retain information that you provided to them to assist them in servicing the device if needed.
 Always check the privacy policies for any company that collects your personal information.

 How long does Nest save my personal information and how can I delete it?

 You can delete the information on the Nest device by resetting it to the defaults (using Reset in the Settings menu).

-If you have any further questions, please contact us us at email@example.com.
+If you have any questions, please contact us at firstname.lastname@example.org.